 Reinforcement Learning from Verifiable Rewards~\citep{lambert2024tulu} have recently emerged as a cornerstone for shaping the remarkable reasoning abilities of large language models~\citep{Deepseek-R1, jaech2024openai}.
-By optimizing policies using automatically verifiable rewards with on-policy sampling, representative RLVR algorithms such as GRPO~\citep{grpo} has achieved remarkable advances in mathematical reasoning~\citep{Deepseek-R1, hu2025open}, code generation~\citep{luo2025deepcoder}, and question answering~\citep{jaech2024openai, hu2025open} tasks.
+By optimizing policies using automatically verifiable rewards with on-policy sampling, representative RLVR algorithms such as GRPO~\citep{grpo} have achieved remarkable advances in mathematical reasoning~\citep{hu2025open}, code generation~\citep{luo2025deepcoder} and question answering~\citep{chen2025consistentchat, wen2025policy} tasks.

 Despite the success, RLVR often leads to severe \emph{calibration degeneration}, emerging as a critical bottleneck that limits the practical applicability of LLMs in real-world scenarios~\citep{bereket2025uncalibrated, chhikara2025mind, kirichenko2025abstentionbench}.
-In particular, RL-trained models often become significantly \textbf{over-confident}, assigning extremely high probability mass to their outputs even when the answers are incorrect.
-In high-stakes domains such as healthcare, law, and finance, such over-confidence on wrong outputs can mislead users about the system’s reliability and uncertainty, resulting in inappropriate decisions and amplified systemic risk.~\citep{yao2025reasoning, omar2024overconfident} To address this challenge, previous studies~\citep{damani2025beyond, xu2024sayself, leng2024taming} attempt to achieve coupled optimization of correctness and calibration by incorporating calibration objectives into the existing RL optimization targets.
-Unfortunately, empirical experiments demonstrate that such paradigm leads to ``accuracy-calibration tradeoff'', where improvements in calibration frequently come at the expense of reasoning accuracy.
-Therefore, how to reliably improve the calibration of LLMs without compromising their reasoning capability has become an urgent challenge for ensuring their trustworthy deployment in real-world applications.
+In particular, RL-trained models tend to become \textbf{over-confident}, assigning extremely high confidence to their output even when the answers are incorrect.
+In high-stakes domains such as healthcare, law, and finance, such over-confidence can mislead users about the system’s reliability, resulting in amplified systemic risk.~\citep{yao2025reasoning, omar2024overconfident, guan2024mitigating} To address this challenge, previous studies~\citep{damani2025beyond, xu2024sayself, leng2024taming} attempt to jointly optimize correctness and calibration by incorporating calibration objectives into existing RL optimization targets.
+Unfortunately, such paradigm often leads to ``accuracy-calibration tradeoff'', where improvements in calibration come at the expense of reasoning accuracy.
+Therefore, how to reliably improve the calibration of LLMs without compromising their reasoning capability has become an urgent challenge to ensure their trustworthy deployment in real-world applications.